-ith ranchers continuing to produce high-quality beef at notable levels and consumer demand staying strong, Certified Angus Beef (CAB) closed its books on the second-highest sales year of record.
+With ranchers continuing to produce high-quality beef at notable marks and consumer demand staying strong, Certified Angus Beef (CAB) closed its books on the secondhighest sales year of record.

-The brand's success reflects an entire community committed to providing premium beef, starting with steady supply.
+The brand's success is a reflection of an entire community pointed toward providing premium beef, starting with steady supply.

-"Angus cattlemen and women remain committed to meeting the demand for the best-tasting and best-sourced beef," says John Stika, CAB president.
+"Angus cattlemen and women remain committed to meeting the demand for the best-tasting and best-sourced beef," says John Stika, president of CAB.
 "Our diverse, global and growing customer base recognizes the brand's commitment to quality from the ranch to the plate."

-Licensees sold 1.234 billion pounds (lb.) of Certified Angus Beef (CAB)-brand product in 54 countries during the 2022 fiscal year.
-Up 1.6%, or 19 million lb., from fiscal 2021, the brand celebrates its seventh year reaching more than 1 billion lb. sold and a monthly sales record of 113.8 million lb. set in March 2022.
+CAB sold 1.234 billion pounds (lb.) in 54 countries during the 2022 fiscal year.
+Up 1.6% or 19 million lb. from fiscal 2021, the brand celebrates its seventh year reaching more than a billion pounds sold and set a new record sales month with 113.8 million lb. sold in March 2022.

-Supported by supply
+Demand supported by supply

-The second-largest supply in the brand's history, 5.78 million carcasses met CAB's 10 beef quality specifications.
-The year also marked a record 16.38 million Angusinfluenced cattle being evaluated for the brand, a 1.7% increase from the previous year.
+The second-largest supply in the brand's history, 5.78 million carcasses achieved the brand's 10 beef quality specifications.
+The year also marked a record 16.38 million Angus-influenced cattle evaluated for the brand, a 1.7% increase from the previous year.

-The commitment of cattlemen and women to increasing high-quality beef supply continues to be rewarded through grid premiums.
+Cattlemen's commitment to increasing high-quality beef supply continues to be rewarded through grid premiums.

-As reported in March, premiums paid by packers to producers for brand-qualifying cattle totaled \$182 million annually, or \$3.5 million per week.
+As reported in March, premiums paid by packers to producers for brand-qualifying cattle totaled \$182 million annually or \$3.5 million per week.

 "While we celebrate the success of the 2022 fiscal year, we are looking ahead to 2023 with a sense of optimism - driven by strong demand for the brand and a sense of realism.
 We know the challenges facing producers, and ultimately the cattle supply, over the next few years," Stika says.
 "Moving forward, we will remain focused on what is within our control - growing demand and supporting ranchers as they push forward in targeting the brand to supply customers the high-quality beef they desire."

-Sales stay strong
+Beef sales stay strong